 The Center for Inclusion at Manhattanville College provides educational cultural and social programming, mentoring, training, comprehensive resources, and materials to facilitate and support the development and enhanced understanding of different cultures, ethnicities, backgrounds, and experiences.
 In doing so, the center supports students’ academic, social, cultural, and personal well-being and will allow students the opportunity to empower and educate themselves, their peers, and their community.

 Our main priority is to establish and maintain an environment that supports, values, and respects every Manhattanville student, faculty, and staff regardless of race, class, gender, age, sexual preference, disabilities, nationality, religion, or beliefs.
 The center exhibits this commitment by:

-Conducting regular programming such as our weekly Nacho Average Monday event and the Manhattanville ICCP (intercultural competency certificate program) which covers topics such as: intercultural dialogue and conflict, social identity, power, privilege and oppression and how to be an active ally
+Conducting regular programming such as facilitating the Manhattanville ICCP (intercultural competency certificate program) which covers topics such as: intercultural dialogue and conflict, social identity, power, privilege and oppression

 Providing space for students, staff and faculty to come together and dialogue about hot button issues affecting our community.
 The resource center has books, videos, and other learning tools to foster difficult communication